pypeaday/agentic-starter-kit-python/README.md

-# Agentic Python Project Template
+# Agentic Project Template

-A minimal template that adds AI agent context management to your Python projects.
+A minimal template that adds AI agent context management to your projects.
 This template provides the necessary structure for maintaining project context, memory, and workspace for AI-assisted development.

-## Features

-- **AI Agent Context Management**: Structured directories for maintaining project context, decisions, and workspace
-- **.clinerules Configuration**: Ready-to-use configuration for AI agent interactions
-- **Minimal Setup**: Only copies the essential files needed for AI-assisted development

 ## Adding to Your Project